 Saul's visit to the medium or which at En Dor is an anomaly from which several common misconceptions have arisen.
 Yet Scripture cannot be broken.

 New Years, Christmas, Easter, Halloween and birthdays all originate in paganism.
 Satan entices many into accepting these pagan practices through emotional appeals.

-II Corinthians 6:14-16 contains a warning that good and evil do not mix, so as Christians, we must be careful to avoid having anything to do with what is wrong.
-Highlighting Proverbs 8:13, David Grabbe reveals that the fear of God plays a significant role in ridding evil from our lives.
+Good and evil do not mix; we cannot associate with what is wrong.
+The proper fear of God plays a significant role in ridding evil from our lives.

-Despite the greatness of the Old Testament prophets, Jesus declares that none was greater than His cousin, John, known as "the Baptist."
-John Ritenbaugh explains that Jesus clearly says that John fulfilled Malachi 4:5-6 as the prophesied Elijah to come.
+Jesus declares that none was greater than His cousin, John, known as 'the Baptist.'
+Jesus clearly says that John fulfilled the prophesied role of Elijah to come.

 Balaam, motivated by self-interest, believing that the ends justify the means, willing to do anything to get his way, is spiritually inferior to a donkey.

 Joash, Amaziah, and Uzziah are kept out of Christ's genealogy.
 Although they started out well, their hearts were turned away by the end of their lives.

 John Ritenbaugh focuses on the final instructions Jesus gave to His disciples following the Passover meal preceding His death.
 Jesus provided sober warnings in order to prepare the disciples for unpleasant eventualities, including being ostracized from the. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.